-After inspecting the local area for nests and treating any you many find, you can focus your attention on your garden and do some treating with a product or two from our NON TOXIC PEST CONTROL site.
-This site features several organic sprays which have 1 day to harvest guidelines so they’re much more safe to use compared to sevin (which we don’t recommend).
-For wasps, we’ve found the MULTI PURPOSE INSECT KILLER and the GARDEN DEFENSE to be excellent wasp repellents.
-These products can be used up to the day before you harvest but in most cases, treatments will last 5-7 days.
+After inspecting the local area for nests and treating any you many find, you can focus your attention on your garden and do some treating with MULTI PURPOSE INSECT KILLER.
+This can be used up to the day before you harvest but in most cases, treatments will last 5-7 days.
 This will largely depend on the local wasp population and how badly they want your fruit so be sure to watch and see.
 And of course, heavy rain or constant irritation will take away from the treatments longevity so take this into consideration.
 But compared to sevin, you’ll find either organic option safer and more effective.

 Here are direct links to the information and products listed above: